ava-labs/teleporter/contracts/src/Teleporter/README.md

 The `ITeleporterReceiver` interface provides a single method.
 All contracts that wish to receive Teleporter messages on the destination chain must implement this interface:
 - `receiveTeleporterMessage`: called by the Teleporter contract on the destination chain to deliver a message to the destination contract.

+> Note: If a contract does not implement `ITeleporterReceiver`, but instead implements [fallback](https://docs.soliditylang.org/en/latest/contracts.html#fallback-function), the fallback function will be called when Teleporter attempts to perform message execution.
+The message execution is marked as failed if the fallback function reverts, otherwise it is marked as successfully executed.

 ## Data Flow
 <div align="center">